-In the event further amendments are required to our Senior Facility, the degree to which the Corporation is financially leveraged at that point in time could have important consequences to our shareholders, including: (i) a portion of the Corporation's cash flow from operations will be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for dividends on our common shares; and (ii) certain of the Corporation's borrowings will be at variable rates of interest, which exposes the Corporation to the risk of increased interest rates.
+In the event amendments are required to our Senior Facility as a result of a downturn in oilfield services activity levels and cash flows, the degree to which the Corporation is financially leveraged at that point in time could have important consequences to our shareholders, including: (i) a portion of the Corporation's cash flow from operations will be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for dividends on our common shares; and (ii) certain of the Corporation's borrowings will be at variable rates of interest, which exposes the Corporation to the risk of increased interest rates.
 The Corporation's ability to make scheduled payments of principal and interest on, or to refinance, its indebtedness will depend on its future operating performance and cash flow, which are subject to prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond our control.